 Kimberley is trained in a number of risk and protective assessment tools (HCR-20 v3, J-SOAP II, SAVRY, SAPROF Adult and Youth) and treatment programmes including Life Minus Violence Enhanced (LMV-E) © (Ireland et al, 2009), which is a cognitive behavioural therapeutic package designed to reduce risk of aggression amongst forensic populations.
-In addition to her work at CCATS, Kimberley also holds positions as a lecturer on the MSc in Forensic Psychology at the University of Central Lancashire, as a Research Associate at the Ashworth Research Centre, and she also works as a as a Forensic Psychologist in Training in high secure services with adult males.
-She is directly involved in the risk assessment and treatment of clients with forensic and mental health needs engaging in both individual and group therapy.
+In addition to her work at CCATS, Kimberley also holds positions as a Lecturer on the MSc in Forensic Psychology at the University of Central Lancashire, as a Research Associate at the Ashworth Research Centre, and she also works in high secure psychiatric services with adult males.
+She is directly involved in the risk assessment and treatment of clients with forensic and mental health needs, including the delivery of both individual and group therapy.